unification-com/assets/README.md

 # Unification Icons & Logos

-A repository containing both hi-res and web optimised icons and logos
+A repository containing hi-res and web optimised icons and logos in PNG format, and SVG logo icons.

 ## Contents

 ### icons

-The `icons` directory contains both `hi-res` images and `web` square & circle icons suitable for web applications.
+The `icons` directory contains `svg`, `hi-res` PNG images and `web` PNG icons of various sizes suitable for web applications.

 ### branding

-The `branding` directory contains various logos and banners
+The `branding` directory contains various logos and banners in PNG format.

 ## Generate Icons

-The `generate_icons.sh` script can be uses ImageMagik to generate icons of varying sizes.
+The `generate_icons.sh` script uses ImageMagik to generate PNG format icons of varying sizes from the SVGs.

+**Note**: for transparrent backgrounds to work when converting the SVGs to PNGs, Inkscape must be installed.

-Images are sourced from `icons/hi-res/icons` and written to `icons/web`
+Images are sourced from `icons/svg` and written to `icons/web`

 ```bash
 rm -rf ./icons/web